BboyAkers/presentations/buildingAVuetifyComponent/slides.md

 - Components -> Importing other components

-- Composables -> Properties for our components
+- Composables -> Properties for our component

 - Utilities -> Baseline and glue